 Fixed img preview for collection items

-#29 Updated by Lucas Di Pentima about 1 month ago
+#29 Updated by Lucas Di Pentima 4 months ago

 Reviewing arvados-workbench2|55c77cf - branch